shudv/memotable/README.md

 Memotable uses **partitioned tables** with **incremental propagation** to achieve efficient derived views:

 - **Partitioning**: Each index splits data into multiple sub-tables (partitions) based on key extraction.
 These partitions can themselves be indexed further, creating a recursive tree structure.
-- **Incremental updates**: When items change, only affected partitions recalculate their state.
+- **Incremental updates**: When values change, only affected partitions recalculate their state.
 Filters and sorts propagate changes without full re-computation.
 - **Materialized views**: Filtered and sorted results are cached in memory for instant reads.
 Materialization can be toggled per partition to balance memory usage vs. read performance.
 - **Subscription model**: Fine-grained listeners at any level (root table, index, or partition) receive updates only when their specific view changes.